BoThomas/churchtools-extensions/extensions/running-dinner/docs/implementation-plan.md

 1. Browse all published dinners in one view
 2. See which dinners you're already registered for (badge/indicator)
-3. Click "Join" on available dinners (only when status is 'published') → Fill registration form
+3. Click "Join" on available dinners:
+   - If status is 'published': Register as confirmed
+   - If status is not 'published' (registration closed): Register as waitlist with info message
+   - If dinner is at max capacity: Register as waitlist
 4. View your registration details
 5. Edit registration (only before groups are created)
 6. Cancel registration: